peter-njoro/facetrack-lite/README.md

 ## 📦 How to Run This Beast

+# Before you run it checkout this document [here](https://docs.google.com/document/d/1OgYudT0YOkN6vht0wn9dWe4mxkAFOjGnz5ulX36hd94/edit?usp=sharing).
+It explains what needs to be installed in your computer.
+If you've already read it.
+Congrats!
+Yoo!

 ### 🚀 Recommended: With Docker (a.k.a.
 The Way of the Lazy Genius)

 If you want this thing running without sacrificing your sanity (especially you Windows users 🫵), use Docker.